Ever try to not spend a single dollar all weekend?

 - Update your monthly budget.

 - Calculate your net worth.
-Use a free template or a free app such as Personal Capital.
+Use a free template or a free app such as Personal Capital (Click here to sign up for Personal Capital and get a free $20 Amazon gift card).

 - Set financial goals.
 Plan for your future by setting financial goals.
 Download The Ways To Wealth’s Financial Goal Setting Workbook.